Price from: 45 € /PP

 Jurmala [pronounced Yurmala and means seaside or beach in Latvian] is the largest beach resort in the Baltic States and is located 20 km from Riga.
 For more than 200 years Jurmala has been known for naturally therapeutic properties such as mineral springs and the mud from the peat bogs.
 In the 19th century, Jurmala started to change from fishermen's villages to health-resort places and nowadays the city consists of small resorts which are located near the 33 km long white sand beach.
 During the Kemeri tour, you will visit parts of Jurmala which do not get visited by tourists (Buļļuciems, Kauguri, Asari, Bulduri) and the main tourist attractions (Jomas Street and Jūras Street in Majori, Jurmala beach in Dzintari, Dzintari Forest Park with the watchtower).

-Next stop - Kemeri town which officially was founded in 1838, when the emperor Nicholas I of Russia gave this land for building the first bath-house with mineral water.
+Kemeri town officially was founded in 1838, when the emperor Nicholas I of Russia gave this land for building the first bath-house with mineral water.
 Kemeri town is somehow so unique – it looks like time has stopped here.
-Houses, many of which date back to 19th and early 20th century, Russian Orthodox Church (built in 1893) and walk through a lovely park will make you feel like you are traveling in time.
+Houses, many of which date back to the 19th and early 20th century, Russian Orthodox Church (built in 1893) and walk through a lovely park will make you feel like you are travelling in time.

-There is no place in Western Europe where Sulphur water can be found in such amounts as in Ķemeri and one of the sulphur springs is located right in a middle of Kemeri town.
-It is considered to be healthy to wash face with the water from this spring.
+There is no place in Western Europe where Sulphur water can be found in such amounts as in Ķemeri and one of the sulphur springs is located right in the middle of Kemeri town.
+It is considered to be healthy to wash your face with water from this spring.